Robert Kaleski: Dog expert

 Kaleski founded the Cattle and Sheepdog Club of Australia.
 A dedicated breeder, he also worked his dogs with stock, and both exhibited and judged dogs in the show ring.
 With his dog Nugget (1908–12) he founded a noted line of Australian Cattle Dogs that included champions such as Clovelly Mavis and Clovelly Biddy.

 Writer

 Under a variety of pen names, including 'Falder' his mother's maiden name, Kaleski wrote a number of articles on bush life for the Sydney Mail, Sydney Morning Herald, and Worker, and short fiction for The Bulletin.
-His articles on dogs and other animals were also featured in A. G. Stephens's literary magazine called The Bookfellow.
+His articles on dogs and other animals were also featured in Alfred Stephens's literary magazine The Bookfellow.
 In association with the Royal Agricultural Society of NSW, the Forestry Commission of New South Wales, and the NSW Department of Agriculture he published articles on working dogs and settler life, and on the Australian bush.